mhummel-artiso/lecture-calendar/README.md

 ```

 > In the [docker-compose.yml](./docker-compose.yml) the containers are defined and in the [docker-compose.override.yml](./docker-compose.override.yml) the containers are configured.

+> Due to the Keycloak server, the system is configured for local operation.
+For server operation, configurations for and in Keycloak must be adjusted.

 ### Database Dump